Skip to main content

 In line with Children’s Mercy’s values of kindness, inclusion and team, faculty members are supported in their efforts to become part of the Children’s Mercy and greater Kansas City community.

-• Children’s Mercy is committed to diversity and inclusion.
-In addition to working with our dedicated Office of Equity and Diversity, faculty have opportunities to serve on committees and employee resource groups (ERGs) to further those goals within academic pediatrics, including: the Clinical Caregivers Council (C3), African American Advancement (A3) ERG, CM Pride ERG, Interfaith ERG, La Casa ERG, and Access Ability ERG.
+• Children’s Mercy is committed to creating an inclusive environment.
+In addition to working with our dedicated Office of Equity and Diversity, faculty have opportunities to serve on committees and employee resource groups (ERGs) to further those goals within academic medicine.
+Each ERG is open to all employees and include: African American Advancement (A3), CM Access Ability, CM Pride, Interfaith, La CASA and the Veteran’s Employee Resource Group (VERG).

 • Volunteering together in the community is a popular activity within most departments.